PeckLiu2017/NeighborhoodMap/README.md

 ### About this app

-This is a app used Google Map and OpenWeatherMap service to show neighborhood street view as well as
+This is a app used Google Map, Foursquare and OpenWeatherMap service to show neighborhood street view

-get current weather information.
+current weather as well as location details information.

 There are 6 default locations will be marked in the map when the app starts.

-You can see weather information in side panel if there is not a network error.
+You can see weather information in side panel and location details in information window if there is

+not a network error.

 ### Install and Running